Rescue Food From the Big Bad Trash Monster!

 3. Connect With a Partner

 - Find and connect with a partner organization that will either accept or redistribute your rescued food throughout the community like a foodbank, church, shelter or food rescue organization.
 Some organizations have the ability to come and collect food at your campus while others will ask that food be delivered to them.
 If food needs to be delivered, find a parent or staff volunteers who can help manage this.

-- Work with the partner organization to determine how often food will be picked up in addition to the logistics of collecting food from campus (where it will be stored, how they will gain access to campus, etc.).
+- Work with the partner organization to decide how often food will be picked up in addition to the logistics of collecting food from campus (where it will be stored, how they will gain access to campus, etc.).

 - Some partner organizations that we suggest reaching out to are:

-- Alternatively, you can keep rescued food on campus by using a “share basket” so that the food can be given to other students who are still hungry or can be offered in after-school programs.
+- Or, you can keep rescued food on campus by using a “share basket” so that the food can be given to other students who are still hungry or can be offered in after-school programs.

 4. Pre-Food Rescue Observation

-Before you begin your Campus Food Rescue program, have student volunteers observe how much edible food is wasted at the end of a lunch period.
+Before you begin your Campus Food Rescue program, have student volunteers see how much edible food is wasted at the end of a lunch period.
 Estimate how much thrown out food could have been donated using this audit sheet.